mui/material-ui/docs/src/pages/getting-started/support/support.md

 ### StackOverflow <img src="/static/images/logos/stackoverflow.svg" width="24" height="24" alt="StackOverflow logo" loading="lazy" />

-For crowdsourced technical questions from expert Material-UI developers in our community.
+For crowdsourced answers from expert Material-UI developers in our community.
 StackOverflow is also frequented, from time to time, by the maintainers of Material-UI.

 [Post a question](https://stackoverflow.com/questions/tagged/material-ui)